cognitivesleep/cognitivesleep.github.io/README.md

 We provide purposefully composed soundscapes and music for you to have a more rewarding experience, and recommend you test this experiment at home or wherever it is that you feel most comfortable at.
 We have created Spotify playlists specifically intended for moments of _work_ and _relax_, and plan on increasing the available selection soon.

+Our experiment is based on citizen science fundamentals, whereby we encourage public participation and collaboration in our research, and the information gathered is then utilized for further increasing the current scientific knowledge available.

 ## Materials:
 For this experiment, you will need: